laravel/framework/readme.md

 - Added named view implementation which was in Laravel 3.
 - Migrated entire session back-end to Symfony HttpFoundation Session.
 The `native` driver should now be used in place of the `cookie` driver.
 All other drivers are available and work the same.
 New sessions will not be backwards compatible after updating.
 - Renamed `Session::getToken` to `Session::token`.
+- Added a few more helper methods to the `Collection` class.

 ## Beta 4